-The Brooklyn Bridge Park Conservancy’s education program (K-12) has served over 33,000 students from over 150 schools and institutions since 2008.
+The Brooklyn Bridge Park Conservancy’s education program (K-12) has served over 33,000 students since 2008.
 The program uses the park as a laboratory for hands-on investigation, incorporating inquiry based and experiential learning into lessons that meet both New York State and New York City education standards.

->

-> UNITS OF STUDY
+UNITS OF STUDY

 BROOKLYN'S BUSY WATERFRONT (GRADES 4-8)